GRDI-GenARCC/genotyping_hpc/genotyping_and_likelihoods.md

   -remove_bads 1 \ #remove reads with failed map/pairing paramterts
   -only_proper_pairs 1 #only keep reads with proper pairing
  ```
+## Genotyping output

+We've now generated a number of different files at the chromosome level.
+The important ones are the .bcf, .mafs, and .beagle files.
+The bcfs we will use for working directly with genotypes.
+The .beagle files will be used for genotype likelihood analysis in PCANGSD, and the .mafs can be used for getting site info, or
-Most of it won't change, but we can use sites genotyped at high coverage for imputation or to maintain allele calls across samples.
+We can use sites genotyped at high coverage for imputation or to maintain allele calls across samples.
 To get these sites after the first genotyping run, we do the following:

 ```
 zcat *mafs.gz  | sort | uniq | cut -f1,2,3,4 | sed '$d' > All_sites.tsv